nathanmore/nathanmore.github.io/index.md

 ## Games
 ---
 ### NBA2K24
-The world's 2nd most popular sports game.
+One of the world's most popular sports games.
 ![](/images/nba2k24_cover.jpg)
 - Quickly learned a proprietary C++ game engine, allowing me to take over bugs from other engineers between Alpha and launch.
 - Worked on UI across multiple game modes, including MyCareer, MyTeam, PlayNow, and MyLeague.
 - Got greatere experience with many dev tools, including Perforce, Visual Studio, Helix Swarm, Jira, and Confluence.

 ### The Summoner
-My college capstone project, a 3D fantasy action game.
+A 3D fantasy action game developed in Unreal Engine 5.
 ![](/images/the_summoner_cover.png)
 - Led a team of engineers and designers to develop a large organized codebase consisting mostly of C++ files.
 - Created quick time events where the player can capture the spirits of enemies when they are low on health.